 Storage spaces are at a premium in most homes.
 Have you ever heard someone complain, "I just have too many closets?"
 No, you haven't.
-Let's think outside the closet and create more storage space using the space already in your home.
+That’s why it’s important to learn how to work with the spaces you already have.

-I'm sure you've seen some truly wacky storage solutions "As Seen on TV," but some storage solutions really do work.
+There are some truly wacky storage solutions out there "As Seen on TV," but some storage solutions really do work.
 A good storage solution accomplishes the following:

 - It helps create more space

 - It streamlines your organization by grouping like items together